-As discussed above in subsection (1)(D) of this report, the Applicant prepared a 2,000 acre impacts analysis that was selected to include the most accurate sampling of farm practices in the surrounding area and evaluate the addition of one (1) nonfarm dwelling on the subject property.
-As discussed in this decision, the impacts analysis provided by the Applicant demonstrates that the surrounding area contains a mixture of large and small scale farm and timber operations mixed with significant patterns of rural residential development that can be historically described as an urban to rural transitional area.
-Based on the subject property's proximity to the City of Salem and the natural buffers that isolate the subject property from the identified commercial farm operations, together with the existing and historical patterns of rural residential development and utilities in the surrounding area that the agriculture enterprise is already oriented to account for, the Hearings Officer finds that there is substantial evidence in the record to support the conclusion that the addition of one (1) nonfarm dwelling on the subject property would not materially alter the overall land use pattern of the surrounding area and would allow for the continuation of the identified agricultural enterprises of the area.
-Therefore, the Hearings Officer finds that the proposed Zone Change to change the PCCP designation from Agriculture to Farm Forest, which would allow the property owner to utilize Goal 4 policies instead of Goal 3 policies to pursue a nonfarm dwelling on the subject tract, would be in compliance with Goal 3.
+As discussed above in subsection (1)(D) of this report, the applicant prepared a 2,000 acre impacts analysis that was selected to include the most accurate sampling of farm practices in the surrounding area and evaluate the addition of one (1) nonfarm dwelling on the subject property.
+As discussed, staff concluded that based on the impacts analysis provided by the applicant, it is evident that the surrounding area contains a mixture of large and small scale farm and timber operations mixed with significant patterns of rural residential development that can be historically described as an urban to rural transitional area.
+Based on the subject property's proximity to the City of Salem and the natural buffers that isolate the subject property from the identified commercial farm operations, together with the existing and historical patterns of rural residential development and utilities in the surrounding area that the agriculture enterprise is already oriented to account for, staff finds that there is substantial evidence in the record to support the conclusion that the addition of one (1) nonfarm dwelling on the subject property would not materially alter the overall land use pattern of the surrounding area and would allow for the continuation of the identified agricultural enterprises of the area.
+Therefore, staff finds that the proposed Comprehensive Plan Amendment to change the PCCP designation from Agriculture to Farm Forest, which would allow the property owner to utilize Goal 4 policies instead of Goal 3 policies to pursue a nonfarm dwelling on the subject tract, would be in compliance with Goal 3.

-For the reasons described above and in subsection (1)(D) of this report, the Hearings Officer finds that the Applicant has provided substantial evidence to demonstrate that the proposed Zone Change would be in compliance with all relevant Oregon Revised Statutes, Oregon Administrative Rules, and Statewide Planning Goals.
-The Applicant has addressed all applicable Oregon Statewide Planning Goals.
+For the reasons described above and in subsection (1)(D) of this report, staff finds that the applicant has provided substantial evidence to demonstrate that the proposed Comprehensive Plan Amendment would be in compliance with all relevant Oregon Revised Statutes, Oregon Administrative Rules, and Statewide Planning Goals.
+The applicant has addressed all applicable Oregon Statewide Planning Goals.
 No goal exception is necessary in order to approve these applications.